 3.3.1 Substrate texture

 The composition of the substrate is determined by identifying the constituent fractions, namely clay, silt, and sand.
 Based on the results of laboratory analysis, the texture at the research site was at Stations 1, 2, and 3 with a sandy, sandy loam, and dusty clay texture.
 Station 1 had a sandy texture because there were no nearby river mouths that could carry silt.
 In addition, Station 2 had a sandy loam texture, consisting of sand and clay in different proportions.
 Station 3 possessed a dusty clay texture because the location was close to mangrove vegetation and there was a small river mouth in the vicinity.
 The results were in line with [74], where in the estuary waters, several silts served as a good growing medium for mangroves.
-According to [75], in terms of soil texture, clay-textured soil had a larger surface area with the capacity of holding water and providing high nutrients.
+According to [75], in terms of soil texture, clay-textured soil had a larger surface area with the capacity to hold water and provide high nutrients.
 The composition of mangrove soil particles affected permeability and also determined the water content and nutrient state of the soil.
 The Pb content in the waters was still in the low category and the water and substrate quality content were within the limits suitable for the life of aquatic organisms.

 Conclusion